spack/spack/lib/spack/docs/basic_usage.rst

    ==> None activated.

-The extensions are a subset of what's returned by ``spack list``, and they are packages like any ohter.
+The extensions are a subset of what's returned by ``spack list``, and they are packages like any other.
 They are installed into their own prefixes, and you can see this with ``spack find -p``:

 .. code-block:: sh